Data documentation

 Our technical papers provide information on using LSAC data to help users with specific types of data analyses.
 The papers include weighting and non-response and using Time Use Diary data and My School data.

-Our discussion papers provide information on study methodology, data management issues and key research questions.
+Our methods papers provide information on study methodology, data management issues and key research questions.